Skip to main content

 • you're bleeding from an artery – blood from an artery comes out in spurts with each beat of the heart, and is bright red and usually hard to control

-• you have received a severe cut to the face – you may require urgent treatment to prevent scarring
+• you have received a severe cut to the face – you may need urgent treatment to prevent scarring

-• you have received a cut to the palm of your hand and it looks infected – these types of infection can spread quickly
+• you have cut the palm of your hand and it looks infected – these types of infection can spread quickly

 • there's a possibility a foreign body is still inside the wound